dendibakh/perf-ninja/GetStarted.md

 Keep in mind that sometimes you may see different speedups on different platforms.

+## Local experiments:

+Here are a few tips that will help you compare results of your experiments against the baseline.
+You can run the baseline version and write down the results, which you will later use to compare with your experiments.
+But there is a better way to automate this process.
+You can choose between two options:

+1) Use `compare.py` script, which is a part of the Google benchmark library:

+    ```
+    # 1. Benchmark the baseline and save score into a JSON file
+    ./lab --benchmark_min_time=1 --benchmark_out_format=json --benchmark_out=baseline.json
+    # 2. Change the code
+    # 3. Benchmark your solution and save score into a JSON file
+    ./lab --benchmark_min_time=1 --benchmark_out_format=json --benchmark_out=solution.json
+    # 4. Compare solution.json against baseline.json
+    /path/to/benchmark/tools/compare.py benchmarks baseline.json solution.json
+    ```

+2) Use `check_speedup.py` script, which is inside Performance Ninja repo (uses `compare.py` script under the hood):

+    ```
+    # 1. Change the baseline code and guard it with `#ifdef SOLUTION`:
+      #ifdef SOLUTION
+        // your solution
+      #else
+        // baseline version
+      #endif
+    # 2. Run the script, which will build and run your solution against the baseline N times
+    python3 tools/check_speedup.py -lab_path labs/misc/warmup -bench_lib_path path/to/google_benchmark_lib -num_runs 3
+    ```

 ## Submission guidelines:

 **IMPORTANT:** Send a request to be added as a collaborator to this Github repo.
 Otherwise, you won't be able to push your private branch[es].
 Send your github handle to dendibakh@gmail.com with the topic "[PerfNinjaAccessRequest]".
 Do not fork the repo and submit a pull request with your solution, the CI job won't be triggered.